-As part of our strategic review process, we reassessed our development plans for our product candidate Zimura.
+As part of our strategic review process during 2017, we reassessed our development plans for our product candidate Zimura.
 We applied the same rigor in reassessing our development plans for Zimura as we used in performing diligence on third party opportunities considered as part of our strategic review process.
 Our Zimura reassessment included an extensive review of scientific literature regarding the role of complement in ophthalmic diseases.
-Upon the conclusion of this reassessment, we determined to accelerate our development of Zimura in additional ophthalmic indications.
-Our ongoing and planned clinical studies for Zimura are:
+Upon the conclusion of this reassessment, we determined to accelerate our development of Zimura in additional ophthalmic indications and to make certain modifications to our existing programs in age-related retinal diseases.
+Our ongoing and planned clinical studies for Zimura, all of which are designed to obtain data to guide potential future development efforts, are as follows: